rnjhnd/hotel-management-facade/README.md

 **HotelApp:** The client class that uses the FrontDesk facade to access and utilize hotel services seamlessly.

-In your solution you must provide the following in your Github link account:

-  * Problem statement (description of the problem.
-Just copy what is stated here.)
-  * UML Class Diagram
-  * Uploaded java codes for the solution.</div>

 ### UML Class Diagram:

 ![UML Class Diagram](https://github.com/user-attachments/assets/229ce6d6-f21e-45b6-81fa-3625acfd0d1c)